 Another study observed that a starting age between 2 and 3 years, on the one hand, may yield the greatest benefits for math and reading achievement (Loeb et al., 2007b).
-However, it also appeared to increase children: for example, children in continuous care in daycare centers, children who switched from maternal to daycare centers at age 3, and children who attended multiple types of care (maternal, non-maternal home-based, and center-based).
+However, it also appeared to increase behavioral problems among children (Loeb et al., 2007a).

+Eryigit-Mzwamuse and Barnes (2014) investigated different patterns of ECEC attendance.
+For this purpose, they compared different groups of children: for example, children in continuous care in daycare centers, children who switched from maternal to daycare centers at age 3, and children who attended multiple types of care (maternal, non-maternal homebased, and center-based).
 While the group in continuous care in daycare centers showed advantages in language development at age 3, this effect did not last - about a year later, the advantage had faded.
 There was no evidence of a different cognitive or language development for children who switched to center-based care later or who received multiple types of care.
+By contrast, a Dutch study (Driessen, 2004) investigating the effects of daycare and preschool from 1996 to 2000 did not find any association between different ECEC durations and later cognitive outcomes (language and mathematics in elementary school).
+The "diverse and highly fragmented" (Driessen, 2004, p.
+670) ECEC system in the Netherlands is discussed by the authors as a possible explanation.